varangrai/DeepTrafficSignDNC/README.md

 //GIF/images

-## 4. Classification Pipeline:

-### 4.1 Dataset used:

-//Add citations, RP
-- Russian Chinese German etc
-* Total 80 indian classes

-### 4.2 Framework used:

-list of frameworks with hyperlink/boxes

-### 4.3 Training DarkNet YOLOv3

--- About the data prepration files, required for YOLO

-### 4.4 Results

-//GIF/images

-## 5. Detection and Classification
+## 4. Detection and Classification

-- The Idea is to process each frame using through a YOLO network, getting ROI of traffic sign, followed by feeding it to the classification model.
+- The Idea is to process each frame using through a YOLO network, getting the ROI of traffic sign, followed by feeding it to the classification model.
 - OpenCV deep neural network library was used to import YOLO model, feeding to it the weights of YOLOv3 trained in darknet.

 ### Results